-If data are provided as a collection of different polarizations, this may be in the form of a cube, as in Section 3.2 or some other association.
-If a cube, then all polarization planes should have the same coordinates apart from the plane number and the label of the observable.
+If data are provided as a collection of different polarizations, this may be in the form of a cube, as in Section 3.4.
+If more than one polarization is present, then all polarizations must be specified.
+The number of polarizations present (NAXIS4 in the FITS cube header given in Section 3.4) should be given.
+'Cubes' may have more than 3 dimensions; for example, the FITS header shown in Section 3.4 might have multiple frequency channels (NAXIS3 > 1).
+If there is a multi-valued polarization axis, then all polarization planes should have the same coordinates apart from the plane number and the label of the observable.
+They should all have the same units (e.g., Polarization Angle cannot be in the same cube as Polarised Intensity).
 The characterisation of the observable may be different, such as different bounds or errors.